Physical Therapy

 Jake earned his Doctor of Physical Therapy (DPT) from the University of Washington in 2014 and a Master’s in Exercise Physiology and Biomechanics from Boise State University in 2008, where he served as a graduate assistant in the exercise physiology and biomechanics lab.
 He is a Board-Certified Orthopedic Clinical Specialist (OCS), Certified Strength and Conditioning Specialist (CSCS), and USATF-certified distance running coach.

 His diverse career includes competing collegiately in track and cross country, teaching health education in India, working as a personal trainer in Seattle, and coaching cross country and track at both collegiate and high school levels.
-Jake stays active as a competitive runner—most recently setting a marathon personal best of 2:24 at the California International Marathon in Sacramento in 2025.
+Jake stays active as a competitive runner—most recently setting a marathon personal best of 2:24 in Sacramento, California in 2025.

 When he’s not in the clinic, you’ll find Jake enjoying life on the farm with his wife, Christa, their daughters, Riley and Zoe, and a lively collection of ducks and rabbits.